British Army during the American Revolutionary War: Foreign units in British service

 Manpower problems at the outbreak of war led to the British government employing large numbers of German mercenaries, primarily recruited from Hesse-Cassel.
 Units were sent by Count William of Hesse-Hanau, Duke Charles I of Brunswick-Wolfenbüttel, Prince Frederick of Waldeck, Margrave Karl Alexander of Ansbach-Bayreuth, and Prince Frederick Augustus of Anhalt-Zerbst.

 Approximately 9,000 Hessians arrived with Howe's army in 1776 and served with British forces through the campaigns in New York and New Jersey.
 In all 25,000 hired auxiliaries served with Britain in the various campaigns during the war.

 The German units were found to be different in tactics and approach to the regular British troops.
 Many British officers regarded the German regiments as slow in mobility, therefore British generals utilised them as heavy infantry.
 This is primarily because of the German officers' reluctance to adopt loose formations.
 British Lieutenant William Hale commented on the tactical limitations of the German tactical methods: "I believe them steady, but their slowness is of the greatest disadvantage in a country almost covered with woods, and against an enemy whose chief qualification is agility in running from fence to fence keeping up an irregular, but galling fire on troops who advance with the same pace as at their exercise...
 At Brandywine, when the first line formed, the Hessian Grenadiers were close to our rear, and began beating their march at the same time as us.
 From that minute we saw them no more until the action was over, and only one man of them was wounded, by a random shot which came over us."

 The Hessians served in some capacity in most of the major battles of the war.
 Duke Karl I provided Great Britain with almost 4,000 foot soldiers and 350 dragoons under General Friedrich Adolf Riedesel.
 These soldiers were the majority of the German regulars under General John Burgoyne in the Saratoga campaign of 1777, and were generally referred to as "Brunswickers."

 The combined forces from Braunschweig and Hesse-Hanau accounted for nearly half of Burgoyne's army.

 The Jägers were greatly prized by British commanders, their skill in skirmishing and scouting meant they continued to serve in the Southern campaigns under Cornwallis until the end of the war.

 Soldiers from Hanover also formed part of the garrisons at Gibraltar and Minorca, and two regiments participated in the Siege of Cuddalore.

 Other than mercenary troops, the Company armies serving in India consisted of regular British troops alongside native Indian sepoys.
 Foreigners were also present among the regular British officer corps.
-The Swiss-born Major General Augustine Prévost commanded the successful defence of Savannah in 1779.
+The Swiss-born brigadier general Augustine Prevost commanded the successful defence of Savannah in 1779.
 The former Jacobite officer Allan Maclean of Torloisk, who had previously held commission in the Dutch service, was second in command during the successful defence of Quebec in 1775.
 Another Swiss-born officer Frederick Haldimand served as Governor of Quebec in the later stages of the war.
 Huguenots, and exiled Corsicans also served amongst the regular and officers ranks.